 Transfer 10 μL of cells in DPM to a microcentrifuge tube.
 Mix them with 10 μL of 0.4% Trypan blue stain.
 Count live (i.e., Trypan blue negative) cells using a hemocytometer or an automated cell counter.

 NOTE: Use 30,000 cells for plating per well to obtain ~1,000 dopamine neurons per well.
-If the cell density is higher than ~30,000 cells per 6 μL, further dilute the cells with DPM before plating so that the seeding volume is no less than 6 .
+If the cell density is higher than ~30,000 cells per 6 μL, further dilute the cells with DPM before plating so that the seeding volume is no less than 6 μL.

 Without touching the bottom of the wells, remove the DPM from the micro islands created at step 1.6.